hudua/sample_home_detection_system/README.md

 Here is how to run this on a new Raspberry Pi:
 - In settings.json, change the container accordingly
 - In cam_system.py, change the floorplanid accordinly
 - In cam_system.py, change number of iterations to be around 100.
-100 iterations

 100 iterations will take approximately 5 minutes (1 iteration = 1 image + processing time = 3 seconds to run)